-Timelines, Resources and Career Paths for Students to Save and Serve the Planet
+Timelines, Resources and Career Paths to Save and Serve the Planet

 Environmental law in its current form is a fairly young practice.
 The last forty years have seen great developments in the field, many of which are the result of federal environmental statutes like The Endangered Species Act of 1973 and the Superfund Act of 1980.
 With increased information about and public interest in our environment since the 2016 Presidential Election, environmental law presents a diverse set of challenges and rewards that more people want to learn about.
 Explore what an educational path to Environmental Law looks like, as well as what jobs in the field may be a good fit.

 Environmental law professionals need to complete several levels of education and certifications before being able to practice law.
 From the bachelor-degree level, there are still many years ahead for those who want to become full-fledged lawyers, however there may be opportunities for supporting roles in environmental law, such as paralegals or legal researchers.
 Read the pathway below to get an idea of the steps to becoming an environmental lawyer.

 Step 1Apply for and enroll in an undergraduate (Bachelor of Science, Art or Laws) program.

 A pre-law path isn’t necessary to get into law school.
 An undergrad degree in a field that is related to desired area of specialty can help students determine which type of law they’re interested in.
 For instance, someone who earns a public health degree might go on to specialize in environmental law.

 It is important for aspiring lawyers to begin getting experience in the field quickly.
 Internships at law firms, shadowing lawyers, or volunteering at a related government agency are examples of ways to earn experience and boost a résumé.

 Step 3Familiarize yourself with the required exams.